eucalypto/smol-projects/training-repetition-logger/Readme.md

 #### Assume last number as input

 Often I do the same amount of reps.
 The program should assume the last given amount as input if you hit "enter" without giving a number (input).

+#### Amend last entry

+Sometimes I mistype the number and want to amend the last entry.

+#### Class structure

+Right now, it is one script.
+But if I want to make further extensions, I should split up the logic from the display (current: command line).
+This would allow me to set up a gui later without much hustle.